-- Information technology
+- Information technology – including security, software, and storage

-- Internet and digital media
+- Internet & digital media

 Mr. Frenkel’s representative experience includes:

 - TriPlay v.
 WhatsApp (D. Del.): Counsel for WhatsApp in a four-patent case relating to cross-platform messaging systems.
 Obtained dismissal of entire case and invalidation of two asserted patents under 35 U.S.C. § 101.